djplaner/memex/journal/todays-note.md

 - Reflect on experience of [[implementing-number-scrabble]] through [[prompt-engineering]]
 - Svelte development
   - Design [[number-scrabble]] using Sveltekit - refine understanding of Svelte kit
+- Make sense of how Shane's complexity leadership work can inform Col's PhD work (and my own practice)

 ## Share